 The School of Computing Sciences is committed to having a continuing impact through its work.
+We provide consultancy through SYS Consulting Ltd. and work with a number of companies, businesses, schools and government agencies.
 Take a look at some of the ways we've already made a difference:

 We've created a historical archive